 "Make a habit of bringing your awareness to your breathing frequently throughout your day.
 Our breath connects us to feelings of peace and contentment.
 Take a minute to deepen your breath from shallow, tense chest breathing to relaxed, deep belly breathing.
 When you feel totally overwhelmed, stop whatever you're doing, close your eyes if possible, take three deep breaths, and let your body and mind relax." -- Jan Marie Dore

-include childish behavior, and life in the modern age is full of triggers
+childish behavior pushes us over the edge.
+But life with children will always include childish behavior, and life in the modern age is full of triggers

 Of course, those triggers, be they tantrums or traffic jams, don't actually make us tense.
 We make ourselves tense in response to them.
 It's a choice.

 It may be hard to believe, but it's entirely possible to feel at peace during a traffic jam -- or even a tantrum.

 The easiest way to remind yourself to let go of tension in those stressful moments is simply to breathe.
 Noticing your breathing brings you back into your

 body, back into the present moment, back into balance.